best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/mimesis.md

-## Generating Synthetic/Dummy Data Using Mimesis
+## Mimesis: Synthetic Data in Python

 ### 1. Introduction to Mimesis

 Mimesis is a Python library used to generate fake, random, or synthetic data for various purposes such as testing, model validation, or training datasets.
 It allows users to generate a wide range of data types, including personal information, addresses, financial data, dates, and more.
+It is similar to [`Faker`](../ancillary-topics/faker.html)

 ### 2. Install required libraries
 To start, we will need the `mimesis` library to generate the dummy data.
 Additionally, we will use PySpark for working with Spark DataFrames in Python, and sparklyr for R users.